IVI and Nigeria

 SETA Plus & COVID-19

 Starting in 2020, The Bill and Melinda Gates Foundation granted an additional $4.3 million USD in funding for the continuation of typhoid surveillance in Africa.
-Operating at SETA sites in Burkina Faso, the Democratic Republic of the Congo, Ghana, Madagascar, and Nigeria, SETA Plus will help establish disease burden data on invasive salmonella and invasive non-typhoidal salmonella and estimate the cost of illness associated with these diseases.
+Operating at SETA sites in Burkina Faso, the Democratic Republic of the Congo, Ghana, Madagascar, and Nigeria, SETA Plus will help establish disease burden data on invasive Salmonella and invasive non-typhoidal Salmonella and estimate the cost of illness associated with these diseases.

 In response to the COVID-19 outbreak, the SETA Plus team provided the sites in Ibadan, Nigeria with personal protective equipment (PPE) to ensure the safety of team members and study participants, and co-developed risk mitigation plans.